libre-devops/azdo-agent-containers/README.md

 The only thing to note, these containers have no "real" inherit dependencies, in theory, passing `ENV` and/or `ARG`'s into your container with the `start.sh` and `start.ps1` scripts that I have based from the Microsoft documentation is enough to get going.
 But I will try to document what parts are what and why - and my containers are only an example, so check out the Usage section for more info.

-My containers probably don't follow best practice as I am not really employing any real shell-scripts tricks or layer optimization, but these work for me.
+Our containers probably don't follow best practice as I am not really employing any real shell-scripts tricks or layer optimization, but these work for me.
 Here is some high level.

 ## High-level info